How to help kids heal faster and so they end up stronger afterward.

 The restorative rhythm of Dr. Quiet:

-- TV / DVD / electronic games are over stimulating for a sick child, especially younger ones.
-A big no no. If it is a big transition away from the tube, try to get creative.
+- TV/electronic games are over stimulating for a sick child, especially younger ones.
+A big no no. If it is a big transition away from electronics, try to get creative.
 Let them understand that the illuminated screens slow down the healing.
 They can even make the sick child feel worse.

 - Be with your child in an unhurried, reassuring way.